-Suspected Thieves Lynched Burnt To Death in Edim Otop, Calabar - Nigeria Today
+Suspected Thieves Lynched And Burnt To Death in Edim Otop, Calabar - Nigeria Today

-Suspected Thieves Lynched Burnt To Death in Edim Otop, Calabar
+Suspected Thieves Lynched And Burnt To Death in Edim Otop, Calabar

 Two suspected thieves were lynched and burnt to death at a street in Edim Otop Market, Calabar, Cross River state.